Rubble & Crew: Production

 A TV series was ordered after the success of Paw Patrol: The Movie and would focus on one of the main pups from the series.
 On March 24, 2022, it was announced that the spin-off series would focus on Rubble.
 On July 27, 2023, the series was renewed for a 26-episode second season.
-On March 4, 2025, the series was renewed for both, a 13-episode third season and a 13-episode fourth season.
+On March 4, 2025, the series was renewed for a third and fourth season, both 13 episodes.
+On May 14, 2026, the series was renewed for a fifth and sixth season, both 13 episodes.
+Starting in Season 5, new episodes in Canada moved to Knowledge Kids due to Corus' financial difficulties and the uncertain future of Treehouse - with episodes appearing on the Knowledge Kids site.